yashikagarg13/react-practise/README.md

 ```
 npm install            // To install dependencies
-npm run start          // Build the project and start the server at http://localhost:8080/webpack-dev-server/
+npm start          // Build the project and start the server at http://localhost:8080/webpack-dev-server/
 ```

 ###Concepts learned and practiced